HAS-Tools-Fall2020/homework-PatJNeri/Submissions/Neri_hw12.md

 # Homework #12
 *by Patrick Neri*

+### Grade
+2/3 - Points for effort!
+Sorry to hear you had such struggles this week.
+This assignment is a tricky one.
+Note that depending on the resolution of your data its possible that you did only get one grid cell of data even given the range that you specified.
+You should be able to see this in the dimensions.
+We will spend some more time on this in class together on Thursday though.

 ### Major Difficulties!!
 I found this week to be extremely difficult, which is probably not very surprising considering the amount of information this week.
 I began working on the project late Thursday, reading thru